Vikings Superstar Fed Up, Says Quiet Part Out Loud

 2025: J.J.
 McCarthy

 Maybe Jefferson could take some solace in being the highest-targeted pass catcher on Sunday.
-Then again, that was just six passes and they turned into just four receptions for 48 yards.
-After being wildly inaccurate against the Chicago Bears, a week of practice did nothing to move the Michigan product forward.
+Then again, that was just six targets, which he turned into four receptions for 48 yards.

 On one hand, the Vikings should use their final six games to assess if they made one of the worst first round quarterback selections in history.
 On the other hand, Max Brosmer is sitting right there and there’s absolutely no way he doesn’t deserve some evaluation at this point either.